 Here in Oklahoma, our expansive clay soil is tough on concrete.
-The constant cycle of swelling with rain and shrinking in the heat is often the real reason your driveway or patio starts to sink.
-This means a lasting repair needs to do more than just lift the slab; it has to stand up to our unique soil conditions.
-That’s why the polyurethane concrete raising vs mudjacking debate is so important for local homeowners.
-One method adds significant weight to already unstable ground, while the other is lightweight and waterproof.
-We’ll explore how each technique performs in Oklahoma’s climate to help you choose a durable, reliable solution.
+It swells with rain and shrinks in the heat, often causing your driveway or patio to sink.
+A lasting repair needs to do more than just lift the slab—it has to handle our unique soil.
+This brings us to the big debate for local homeowners: polyurethane concrete raising vs. mudjacking.
+One method adds heavy weight to already unstable ground, while the other is lightweight and waterproof.
+Understanding how each technique performs in our climate is key to choosing a durable, reliable solution for your home.
+Learn more in our PolyLevel injection technology.

 Key Takeaways